XYPB/CLEFT/README.md

 ```bash
 python train.py  --batch_size 72 --learning_rate 4e-5 --experiment_name lora_linear_proj_learn_scale_pool_img_aug_swdcy --devices 4 --strategy 'ddp_find_unused_parameters_true' --llm_type gpt --precision bf16-true --peft lora --accumulate_grad_batches 1 --grad_ckpt --weight_decay 0.1 --warm_up 4000 --emb_dim 512 --max_steps 40000 --linear_proj --pool_feat
 ```
 You may use different PEFT method by changing the `--peft` parameter.
+Note that we uses full BFloat16 precision during training, which is only supported by NVIDIA GPU with Ampere architecture or newer.
+You may use PFloat16 for older GPUs, but this may results in a different behavior.

 #### Prompt Fine-tuning